 PMI is a relatively small facility.
 Little more than a large house, it’s unassuming for one of the world’s largest rope manufacturers.
 Steve explained that it started as just a few rooms, and they’ve had to expand several times.
 In fact, they are now bursting from the seams and may need to find more land since they’ve built as much as they can on their lot.

 Steve took me through rooms full of stock and into their shipping department.
 He said that it was a slow day, though they seemed quite busy and already had several carts full of outgoing packages.
 Clearly, PMI is doing something right!

 We walked a bit further and ended up in the raw materials area.
 Everywhere I looked were pallets full of spools of yarn.
-This is the yarn which will eventually become rope.
-In this area, we found a large machine which Steve explained to be a tensile tester.
+This is the yarn, which will eventually become rope.
+In this area, we found a large machine that Steve explained to be a tensile tester.
 It was capable of pull-testing up to 40,000 lbs!

 The main thing I learned about rope making is that it’s very loud!
-There were a dozen or so machines operating, each making about one meter of rope per minute.
+A dozen or so machines were operating, each making about one meter of rope per minute.
 The core was pulled up the middle, while the bobbins spun around the outside.
-They all rested on circular gear with notches in them that spun too fast for the eye to see.
+They all rested on circular gear with notches in them that spun faster than the eye to see.
 These gears were handing the bobbins off to each other, making the bobbins alternate around each other.
 At the bottom of the machine was a bunch of individual bobbins.
-At the top was complete rope.
+At the top was the completed rope.
 Watching the transformation happen right before my eyes was incredible.

 I’ve always been proud to carry PMI products, but seeing things in person gave me a deeper appreciation for what goes into the equipment.
 This post barely touches on the intricacies involved.

 If you want to check out some PMI gear, head over to our website: www.abcWindowSupply.com.

 Update: Steve Hudson passed away in December 2013.
 I’m grateful to have had the chance to meet him.